 Epichlorohydrin; a chemical used in the manufacturing of plastics, polymers and resins can leach into the water supply and is subject to a maximum guideline value in drinking water.
-A typical method employed is manual liquid-liquid extraction and it was identified that a potential increase in reproducibility could be achieved by automating the process.
-The work outlined in this application note was performed at ALS Environmental using the GERSTEL MPS with agitator (MVorx) and CF200 Centrifuge.
-The use of a high recovery vial enabled better enrichment of analytes as a smaller volume of extraction solvent can be used.
+Epichlorohydrin is classified as a probable or likely carcinogen in humans.
+A typical method employed is manual liquid-liquid extraction, which is a time consuming and laborious process with the potential for poor reproducibility.
+By working with ALS Environmental, it was identified that automating the process could overcome these problems.
+The work outlined in this application note was performed at ALS Environmental using the GERSTEL MPS with agitator (MVorx) and Solvent Safe CF200 Centrifuge.
+The use of high recovery vials allows for better enrichment of analytes, as a smaller volume of extraction solvent can be used.
 The method has been validated to NS30 for drinking water with a recovery of 104% (at 8 µg/L) and an RSD of <5%, showing a large improvement in the manual procedure.